 Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | X Flex |

-Prerequisites: Permission to manage Payment Gateways, Sage Pay account
+Prerequisites: Permission to manage Payment Providers, Sage Pay account

 Sage Pay has no set-up fees, no minimum terms, and a hassle-free sign-up process.
 It includes fraud prevention tools and 24/7 UK-based customer support.
 Checkfront currently integrates with Sage Pay by way of their direct payment method, providing a seamless checkout experience for your customers.